Why I Stay at a Job I Don’t Love

 - Or you can increase your income from your current expenses and that is the gap.

-I know we can definitely cut more expenses in our life, such as our housing/rent, our groceries, and our dinners out, but that isn’t the life we want to live, so instead, we’ve chosen to increase our wages!
-Over the last seven years that I’ve known my husband he has moved up his corporate ladder into a management position, each position being an increase in pay.
-His resume shows consistency at his employer, where mine on the other hand shows a bit of chaos, however, with that chaos, I have been able to double my income in just four years!
+I know we can definitely cut more expenses in our life, such as our housing/rent, our groceries, and our dinners out, but that isn’t the life we want to live.
+So instead, we’ve chosen to increase our wages!
+Over the last seven years that I’ve known my husband he has moved up his corporate ladder into a management position.
+Each position being an increase in pay.
+His resume shows consistency at his employer, where mine on the other hand shows a bit of chaos.
+However, with that chaos, I have been able to double my income in just four years!
 I recently wrote an article about it.
 You can check it out here!
-Of course, don’t get me wrong, I’m going to be continuously looking for opportunities to increase my income again in the future, but this brings me to my number 2.
+Of course, don’t get me wrong, I’m going to be continuously looking for opportunities to increase my income again in the future, but this brings me to my next reason.

 I recognize it’s not standard to stay at your same employer for your entire adult life as it once was.
 In fact, many employers now like to see some differentiating careers as it shows growth, learning, and adaptability.
 But having some consistency is still huge!
 And for that reason alone, I am going to continue to stay at a job I am not passionate about.

-In previous jobs where a 401K or 403B was offered, I was never formerly educated enough on how to take advantage of them, what they meant for my future self, nor was I in a position financially to be able to put that much money aside.
+In previous jobs where a 401K or 403B was offered, I was never formerly educated enough on how to take advantage of them.
+Or what they meant for my future self.
+Nor was I in a position financially to be able to put that much money aside.
 I realize now 401K’s are one of the best options for people on their financial independence journey.

 This took a lot of self education, reading, and trial and error.
 Because we are not taught financial literacy in the education system, we have been forced to learn about finances from a home environment, or through books, blogs, and “influencers.”
 I know many of us can say we were not taught financial literacy in the home environment, leaving it up to us to gain the knowledge on our own terms.